gnocchixyz/gnocchi/doc/source/rest.rst

 When sending measures for an entity to Gnocchi, the values are dynamically aggregated.
 That means that Gnocchi does not store all sent measures, but aggregates them over a certain period of time.
-Gnocchi provides several aggregation method (mean, min, max, sum…) that are builtin.
+Gnocchi provides several aggregation methods (mean, min, max, sum…) that are builtin.

-An archive policy is a list of item.
-Each item is composed of the timespan and the level of precision that must be kept when aggregating data.
-For example, an item might be defined of 12 points over an hour (one point every 5 minutes), or a points every 1 hours over 1 day (24 points).
-An archive policy is defined by a name and a definition composed of a list of at least one of the previously described item.
+An archive policy is defined by a list of items in the `definition` field.
+Each item is composed of the timespan and the level of precision that must be kept when aggregating data, determined using at least 2 of the `points`, `granularity` and `timespan` fields.
+For example, an item might be defined as 12 points over 1 hour (one point every 5 minutes), or 1 point every 1 hour over 1 day (24 points).

+By default, new measures can only be processed if they have timestamps in the future or part of the last aggregation period.
+The window size is based on the largest granularity defined in the archive policy definition.
+To enlarge this window size, the `back_window` field can be used to set the number of periods to keep so it is possible to process measures that are older than the last timestamp period boundary.

+For example, if an archive policy is defined with coarsest aggregation of 1 hour, and the last point processed has a timestamp of 14:34, it's possible to process measures back to 14:00 with a `back_window` of 0.
+If the `back_window` is set to 2, it will be possible to send measures with timestamp back to 12:00.

-The REST API allows to create archive policies:
+The REST API allows to create archive policies this way:

 ::